Mounika-Bolla/alignai-resume-tailoring/README.md

-# 🎯 AlignAI - AI-Powered Resume Alignment System
+# 🎯 AlignAI - AI-Powered Resume Tailoring System

-**Align your resume with job descriptions using AI**
+**Intelligent Resume Optimization using RAG (Retrieval-Augmented Generation)**

+Transform your resume with AI that learns and adapts to your needs.
+AlignAI uses Google Gemini and advanced RAG technology to create perfectly tailored resumes for any job.

+---

+## ✨ Key Features

+🧠 **RAG-Powered Intelligence** - Retrieves relevant context from your resume and generates tailored content
+🤖 **Google Gemini Integration** - Free, powerful AI for text generation
+📚 **Vector Database** - FAISS stores and retrieves resume knowledge (Windows-friendly)
+🔄 **Continuous Learning** - System improves from your feedback
+💬 **Natural Language Instructions** - "Emphasize Python skills" → AI does it
+📊 **Smart Suggestions** - AI analyzes gaps and recommends improvements

 ---